openego/ding0/doc/development.rst

 Notes to developers
 ~~~~~~~~~~~~~~~~~~~

-If you're interested to contribute and join the project.
-Feel free to submit
+If you're interested to contribute and join the project, feel free to submit
 PR, contact us, or just create an issue if something seems odd.